Vrushank-Ahire/Microsoft-AI-Hackathon/README.md

 3. **Custom Loss Function**: The code implements a custom loss function that calculates the per-example loss based on the log probabilities and the true labels.
 This loss function is used to optimize the Discriminator model during training.

 4. **Optimization Techniques**: The code utilizes the Adam optimizer, which is an advanced optimization algorithm that combines the advantages of momentum and RMSProp.
 Additionally, techniques like dropout regularization and LeakyReLU activation functions are employed to improve the performance and prevent overfitting.

-5. **Data Balancing**: The code includes an option to balance the dataset by replicating the underrepresented class (either fake or real news articles).
-This technique helps to mitigate the effects of class imbalance and improves the performance of the classifier.

 ## Conclusion